Linux distributions#

 • Open a terminal with Ctrl + Alt + T

-• ~ refers to your home folder located in /home/[username]
+• The ~ symbol refers to your home directory, located in /home/[username].

-We suggest that you install a Linux distribution on your computer and get familiar with it before proceeding to the next sections.
+We recommend installing a Linux distribution on your computer and familiarizing yourself with its basic operations before proceeding to the next sections.

 Ask the community#